simonhw/gardening-services/README.md

 </details>

 ### Entity Relationship Diagrams
 An ERD was created to plan out the models that would be created and used in this project.
-In total, 8 custom models were written, including some taken from previous Django projects.
-These are credited below in the [Code Used](#code-used) section, and all custom models are explained in the [Custom Models](#custom-models) section.
+Some custom models were written and others were taken from previous Django projects.
+The latter type are credited below in the [Code Used](#code-used) section, and all custom models are explained in the [Custom Models](#custom-models) section.

 ![ERDs](docs/images/readme/erd_the_garden_path.png)